enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/compatibility_pyface_testing.rst

         modal_tester.open_and_run(lambda x: x.click_button(OK))
         assert modal_tester.dialog_was_opened

-But if you are attempting to modify or inspect GUI states using |UITester|
+But if you try to modify or inspect GUI states using |UITester| while the dialog is opened, you should set the |UITester.auto_process_events|
-while the dialog is opened, you should set the ``auto_process_events`` attribute to false for those operations.
+attribute to false for those operations.
 Otherwise the ModalDialogTester and UITester will enter a deadlock that blocks forever.